-Traditional methods of survey research usually involve collecting a sample of respondents and making conclusions about the opinions of specific groups within the sample (i.e. millennials) based on the answers given by those specific respondents in the sample.
+Traditional methods of survey research usually involve collecting a sample of respondents.
+They then make and conclusions about the opinions of specific groups within the sample (i.e. millennials) based on the answers given by those specific respondents in the sample.

-For example, to find out how much millennials love a brand, traditional methods first collect a large sample and then zoom into the millennials in the sample to find out what they think.
+For example, to find out how much millennials love a brand, traditional brand tracking methods first collect a large sample and then zoom into the millennials in the sample to find out what they think.

-These methods struggle to overcome a major tradeoff between detail and quality, which leads to the following problem: the more you zoom in on the opinions of specific audience groups, the more quality you lose in the results.
-This makes it very difficult to track the opinions of the people that matter - the target audience.
+These methods struggle to overcome a major tradeoff between detail and quality.
+This leads to the following problem: the more you zoom in on the opinions of specific audience groups, the more quality you lose in the results.
+It becomes difficult to track the opinions of the people that matter - the target audience.
 Knowing the opinion of the target audience is key to discovering whether or not a marketing campaign is actually working.

 This article will explain how Latana uses a cutting-edge method in data science - MRP - to overcome this limitation.
-It will shed light on how we are using this technology to power brand analytics, the next-generation brand tracking tool that paints a fine-grained picture of how specific types of customers perceive brands.
+It will shed light on how we are using this technology to power brand tracking, the next-generation brand tracking tool that paints a fine-grained picture of how specific types of customers perceive brands.